atharva20038/music4all/musicgen/Readme.md

 ## Model Zoo

-We have released the following models: https://huggingface.co/0hawkeye33/music4all_musicgen
+We have released the following models two models for MusicGen adapted: https://huggingface.co/0hawkeye33/music4all_musicgen

-MusicGen Adapted: